himanshuagarwal1/Flask_API_NFT/readme.md

 * test.py - unittest for endpoints.
 * database.db - database
 * requirements.txt  - requirements to run this projects
+* data_models - contains all data models.
+* endpoints - contains all endpoints and resources for API endpoints.

 ## Running